 Fifteen of these operations were night raids, the remaining five were the only daylight raids Wally carried out during both tours.

-HALF WAY THROUGH SECOND TOUR ON THE NORTH PIER AT BLACKPOOL
+WALLY ON SECOND TOUR LEAVE AT THE NORTH PIER AT BLACKPOOL

-This was the last time the crew saw LM242 as she was shot down over Frankfurt on 12th September.
+After the raid on Koenigsberg the crew never flew LM242 again as she was shot down over Frankfurt on 12th September.
 Because of this loss Wally's crew took possession of a new Lancaster PD330 which became the new JO-F. PD330 carried the crew safely through the remaining 11 operations of the tour.

 One of those raids was the longest in time that Wally flew on during his career with Bomber Command, a 10 hour 15 minute raid on Politz during January 1945.
 His previous visit to Politz some three weeks earlier was also memorable in the fact that in his 51 ops' this was the only time Waly failed to return to base.
 On returning from this riad on the morning of 22nd December 1943 the fog was so heavy over cerntral England that trhe crew was ordered to land at Lossiemouth.
 They were able to take the 2 hr.15 min. journey back to Waddington the following day, and get home for Christmas!